Joby, JetBlue team up to create credits for clean flight technology

-July 13 (Reuters) - Electric air taxi startup Joby Aviation, JetBlue Airways Corp (JBLU.O) and Signature Flight Support are teaming up to develop aviation carbon credits for using electric and hydrogen propulsion technologies, the companies said on Tuesday.
+(Reuters) - Electric air taxi startup Joby Aviation, JetBlue Airways Corp and Signature Flight Support are teaming up to develop aviation carbon credits for using electric and hydrogen propulsion technologies, the companies said on Tuesday.

 The move, which aligns with the U.S. aviation industry’s goal to achieve net-zero carbon emissions by 2050, includes the companies deciding on how the credits will be created, validated and used in the aviation carbon market. [nL4N2LT0A1]